pmbrent/Ready/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Ready is a web application inspired by Goodreads built using Ruby on Rails and React.js.
+Ready allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] Organize books within Shelves displayed on User pages
-- [ ] Organize notes within Notebooks
+- [ ] Add Friends
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] Tag books with multiple genres and search books by genre
-- [ ] Search through notes for blocks of text
+- [ ] Rate books, write reviews, and get recommendations
-- [ ] Apply complex styling to notes while editing
+- [ ] View a Feed of Friend activity and recommended books
-- [ ] Set reminders on notes
+- [ ] Comment on reviews

 ## Design Docs
 * [View Wireframes][view]